KennyOliver/FlavorLang/README.md

 #### 1. Comments

 - Begin with `#` and continue until the end of the line.
-- Ignored entirely by the tokenizer.
+- Ignored entirely by the lexer.

 #### 2. Numbers